 Deliver Your Customer 360

-Integrate Salesforce with legacy, on-premises, and cloud applications to automate your business processes to quickly build your connected customer experience.
+Integrate Salesforce CRM with legacy, on-premises, and cloud applications to automate your business processes to quickly build your connected customer experience.

 Pre-packaged process templates forged with best practices, our best-in-class Salesforce connector, a full APIM suite, and #1 rated technical support provides you all the resources you need to rapidly scale your Salesforce data integration.

 Streamline Sales Order Creation

 Data accuracy, cost efficiency and time savings are some of the main benefits companies are looking to achieve with sales order automation.

 This process template helps you quickly synchronize Contact, Account, Customer, Item, and Inventory through Salesforce data integration with NetSuite.
 Automatically create a sales order in NetSuite when an opportunity closes in Salesforce.

 Accelerate Lead to Revenue

 Managing and automating your orders and billing is a critical piece to the success of an organization.

 Eliminate redundant input, lengthy data syncs, and costly errors.
 This process template helps you quickly synchronize your Products, Price Books, Orders, Invoices, Payments, and Fulfillment between Salesforce CPQ and NetSuite.

 Obtain a Complete View of Your Customers and Contracts

 Automating items such as Contact, Opportunity and Contract information between your CRM and HCM allows for a 360 degree view of your customers.

-The process template helps you quickly synchronize your Contacts, Customer, Account, Opportunity, Product, and Contract between Salesforce and Workday.
+The process template helps you quickly synchronize your Contacts, Customer, Account, Opportunity, Product, and Contract through Workday and Salesforce CRM integration.

 Salesforce Integration Success